-If any goods which are ordinarily liable to duty at a given rate are allowed by law to be, and are in fact, entered at a lower rate of duty, or free of duty, on any special conditions, or for use for some specified purpose or in some particular place or because they are the property of or intended for use by some particular person or functionary, and if such conditions are not observed, or the goods are at any time within 5 years of the date of importation thereof used for any other than the specified purpose or in any other than that particular place, or being goods entered as aforesaid because they are the property of or intended for use by some particular person or functionary are sold or transferred to any other person or if such functionary continues to own or use such goods and they remain within the Kingdom after he ceases to be a functionary as aforesaid, such goods, unless the full duties thereon or such lesser amount as the Collector either generally or in any particular case may decide shall be chargeable, shall have been paid, shall be forfeited and the importer and any person who shall be knowingly concerned in the use of such goods contrary to such conditions, or for some purpose other than that specified or in any way contrary to this section shall each be guilty of an offence and be liable to a fine not exceeding \$200 unless the full duties on such goods or such lesser amount as aforesaid shall be paid with the prior consent of the Collector.
+If any goods which are ordinarily liable to duty at a given rate are allowed by law to be, and are in fact, entered at a lower rate of duty, or free of duty, on any special conditions, or for use for some specified purpose or in some particular place or because they are the property of or intended for use by some particular person or functionary, and if such conditions are not observed, or the goods are at any time within 5 years of the date of importation thereof used for any other than the specified purpose or in any other than that particular place, or being goods entered as aforesaid because they are the property of or intended for use by some particular person or functionary, are sold or transferred to any other person or if such functionary continues to own or use such goods and they remain within Tuvalu after he ceases to be a functionary as aforesaid, such goods, unless the full duties thereon or such lesser amount as the Customs Officer either generally or in any particular case may decide shall be chargeable, shall have been paid, shall be forfeited, and the importer and any person who shall be knowingly concerned in the use of such goods contrary to such conditions, or for some purpose other than that specified or in any way contrary to this section, shall each incur for each such offence a penalty of \$200, or treble the duty paid value of such goods at the election of the Customs Officer unless the full duties on such goods or such lesser amount as aforesaid shall be paid with the prior consent of the Customs Officer.

-29 Penalty for not producing goods.
+28 Penalty for not producing goods

-The importer of any goods falling within the provisions of section 28 shall, on demand, produce them to any officer or otherwise account for them within such period of 5 years as aforesaid, and if he shall fail to produce such goods, or otherwise account for the same as aforesaid, he shall be guilty of an offence and be liable to a fine not exceeding \$200 or treble the duty paid value of such goods, whichever is greater.
+The importer of any goods falling within section 27 shall, on demand, produce them to any officer or otherwise account for them to the satisfaction of the Customs Officer within such period of 5 years aforesaid, and if he shall fail to produce such goods, or otherwise account for the same as aforesaid, he shall incur a penalty of \$200 or treble the duty paid value of such goods, at the election of the Customs Officer.

-30 Goods imported for temporary use or purpose.
+29 Goods imported for temporary use or purpose

-The proper officer may give permission to any person to import any goods without payment of duty thereon, upon being satisfied that such goods are imported for temporary use or purpose only.
-Such permission shall be subject to the provisions of sections 31 and 32 and to the following conditions -
+The proper officer may give permission to any person to import any goods without payment of duty thereon, upon being satisfied that such goods are so imported for temporary use or purpose only; and such permission shall be subject to sections 30 and 31 and to the following conditions, that is to say -

-- (a) that such goods shall be exported within four months of the date of such goods being entered; and - (b) that the person to whom such permission is given shall deposit in the hands of the proper officer the amount of duty on such goods, or else give security therefor, at the election of the proper officer.
+(a) that such goods shall be exported within 4 months of the date of such permission; and

+(b) that the person to whom such permission is given shall deposit in the hands of the proper officer the amount of duty on such goods, or else give security therefor, at the election of the proper officer.

-31 Disposal of deposit.
+30 Disposal of deposit

-If any goods imported under the provisions of section 30 are not exported within four months of the date of such goods being entered the deposit in the hands of the proper officer shall he forfeited, or, if security has been given as aforesaid, then the importer shall pay to the proper officer the full duties on such goods.
-If such goods are exported as aforesaid such deposit shall be refunded, or the security cancelled.
+If any goods imported under the provisions of section 29 are not exported within 4 months of the date of the said permission the deposit in the hands of the proper officer shall be forfeited, or, if security has been given as aforesaid, then the importer shall pay to the proper officer the full duties on such goods; and if such goods are exported as aforesaid such deposit shall be refunded, or the security cancelled: